eclipse-kura/kura/docs/connect-field-devices/opcua-driver.md

 ### Discovery procedure

-The driver will consider as folders to visit all nodes that whose type definition is `FolderType`, that is all nodes with the following reference:
+The driver will consider as folders to visit all nodes that whose type definition is `FolderType`, or more precisely all nodes with the following reference:

 `HasTypeDefinition`:
   * namespace index: 0
   * node id: 61 (numeric)
   * URN: `http://opcfoundation.org/UA/`

-The driver will subscribe to all variable nodes found.
+The driver will subscribe to all the variable nodes found.

 ### Event reporting

 If the Driver is used by a Wire Asset, it will emit on the wire a single message per received event.

-All emitted events will contain a single property, the name of this property is the browse path of the source OPCUA node relative to the root folder defined in channel configuration or the node id, depending on the value of the **Subtree subscription events channel name format** global configuration parameter.
+All emitted events will contain a single property.
+Depending on the value of the **Subtree subscription events channel name format** global configuration parameter, the name of this property is the node id or the browsed path of the source OPCUA node relative to the root folder defined in the channel configuration.

 ### Type conversion

-The current version of the driver tries to convert the values received for all events on a subtree to the type defined in the **value.type** configuration parameter.
+The current version of the driver tries to convert the values received for all the events on a subtree to the type defined in the **value.type** configuration parameter.

 Since the value types of the discovered nodes are heterogeneous, the conversion might fail if the types are not compatible (e.g. if **value.type** is set to `INTEGER` and the received value is a string).